 Asking yourself these few questions will give you better clarity on your career goals and help you make an informed decision about whether or not an MBA is right for you.

 What exactly are you hoping to get from enrolling in an MBA program?

-Are looking to hone your leadership and strategic planning skills to boost your employment and promotion prospects?
-If so, you an MBA may be right for you.
+Are you looking to hone your leadership and strategic planning skills to boost your employment and promotion prospects?
+If so, an it may be right for you.